Which roofing material is the best choice for my new roof?

 Here’s an overview of the materials our roofing contractors prefer to use along with some features and benefits you may not have previously considered.

-Asphalt, specifically asphalt shingles, are the most popular roofing material in the United States.
+Asphalt, specifically asphalt shingles, is the most popular roofing material in the United States.

 The popularity of asphalt shingles is attributed to their ability to effectively waterproof your roof while also being relatively inexpensive and easy to install.

 Asphalt also comes in a variety of colors and styles, which gives homeowners a great deal of flexibility in creating the aesthetic appearance they want.

 Asphalt can be made to look like cedar shake, slate, tile, and wood but comes at a lower cost and requires no maintenance.

 Rubber is a long-lasting, durable, and efficient roofing material for both residential and commercial roofing.